-- The budget supporting the implementation of the Medium Term Strategic Framework, structured Shall be in a gender disaggregated manner, in order to ensure that development projects such as human water and electrification settlements. programmes, the provision of public transport and municipal infrastructure, are approached and delivered taking cognizance of the gendered needs impacting the lives of women at community level. - Employment generated from development and infrastructure programmes Shall benefit women, across provinces, metros, districts and local municipalities

-Government, including all socio-economic and political partners, Shall effectively mitigate the impact of human-caused changes in the climate, by ensuring economic stability, addressing deepening inequalities as well as mitigating declining food and water security and increased threats to health and livelihoods, bearing in mind that women and girls are disproportionately affected by climate change and disasters, with many women and girls experiencing greater risks, burdens and impacts.
+- The budget supporting the implementation of the Medium Term Strategic Framework, Shall be structured in a gender disaggregated manner, in order to ensure that development projects such as human settlements, water and electrification programmes, the provision of public transport and municipal infrastructure, are approached and delivered taking cognizance of the gendered needs impacting the lives of women at community level. - Employment generated from development and infrastructure programmes Shall benefit women, across provinces, metros, districts and local municipalities - Government, including all socio-economic and political partners, Shall mitigate the impact of climate change on women and girls and such mitigation strategies Shall be developed, for the adoption of gender responsive strategies to climate change and by giving women a greater voice in discussions about climate change mitigation. - Government, including all socio-economic and political partners, Shall effectively mitigate the impact of human-caused changes in the climate, by ensuring economic stability, addressing deepening inequalities as well as mitigating declining food and water security and increased threats to health and livelihoods, bearing in mind that women and girls are disproportionately affected by climate change and disasters, with many women and girls experiencing greater risks, burdens and impacts.